flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

    "group", ":ref:`ref_string`", "", "The name of the secret group where to find the key referenced below.
 For K8s secrets, this should be the name of the v1/secret object.
 For Confidant, this should be the Credential name.
 For Vault, this should be the secret name.
-For AWS Secret Manager, this should be the name of the secret. &#43;required"
+For AWS Secret Manager, this should be the name of the secret. +required"
    "group_version", ":ref:`ref_string`", "", "The group version to fetch.
 This is not supported in all secret management systems.
-It&#39;ll be ignored for the ones that do not support it. &#43;optional"
+It'll be ignored for the ones that do not support it. +optional"
    "key", ":ref:`ref_string`", "", "The name of the secret to mount.
 This has to match an existing secret in the system.
-It&#39;s up to the implementation of the secret management system to require case sensitivity.
+It's up to the implementation of the secret management system to require case sensitivity.
 For K8s secrets, Confidant and Vault, this should match one of the keys inside the secret.
-For AWS Secret Manager, it&#39;s ignored. &#43;optional"
+For AWS Secret Manager, it's ignored. +optional"
    "mount_requirement", ":ref:`ref_flyteidl.core.Secret.MountType`", "", "mount_requirement is optional.
 Indicates where the secret has to be mounted.
 If provided, the execution will fail if the underlying key management system cannot satisfy that requirement.
-If not provided, the default location will depend on the key management system. &#43;optional"
+If not provided, the default location will depend on the key management system. +optional"